yashk2810/jekyll-now/_posts/2017-4-15-Applying Convolutional Neural Network on the MNIST dataset.md

 The code for visualization of Convolutional Layers can be found <a href="https://github.com/yashk2810/Visualization-of-Convolutional-Layers/blob/master/Visualizing%20Filters%20Python3%20Theano%20Backend.ipynb" target="_blank">here</a>.
 I have used Theano as a backend for this code.

-This is an awesome neural network 3D simulation based on the MNIST dataset.
+This is an awesome neural network 3D simulation video based on the MNIST dataset.
 <iframe width="560" height="315" src="https://www.youtube.com/embed/3JQ3hYko51Y?ecver=1" frameborder="0" allowfullscreen></iframe>

 <br />